Contact a lawyer now

 Conclusion

 Automatic divorce after a long separation in Canada is not legally possible.
 However, separation for more than one year can be used as a legal ground for divorce.
-Divorce in Canada is only possible by the official procedure of the court.
+Divorce in Canada is only possible under the official procedures of the court.

 If you are separated and want to get a divorce on legal grounds, then contact a divorce lawyer to complete all divorce proceedings.

-The following section listed the most frequently asked questions answered regarding the topic.
+The following section lists the most frequently asked questions answered regarding the topic.

 Can I Get Divorce Within 3 Months of Marriage?